RoaringBitmap/RoaringBitmap/README.md

 Roaring solves this problem.
 It works in the following manner.
 It divides the data into chunks of 2<sup>16</sup> integers (e.g., [0, 2<sup>16</sup>), [2<sup>16</sup>, 2 x 2<sup>16</sup>), ...).
 Within a chunk, it can use an uncompressed bitmap, a simple list of integers, or a list of runs.
-Whatever format it uses, they all allow you to check for the present of any one value quickly (e.g., with a binary search).
+Whatever format it uses, they all allow you to check for the presence of any one value quickly (e.g., with a binary search).
 The net result is that Roaring can compute many operations much faster than run-length-encoded formats like WAH, EWAH, Concise...
 Maybe surprisingly, Roaring also generally offers better compression ratios.